British Home Championship: 1981: The unfinished Championship

-The Troubles in Northern Ireland had affected the British Home Championship before, with things turning so hostile that Northern Ireland often had to play their 'home' games in Liverpool or Glasgow.
+The Troubles in Northern Ireland had affected the British Home Championship before, with things turning so hostile that Northern Ireland often had to play their "home" games in Liverpool or Glasgow.
 The entire 1980–81 Championship was held in May 1981, which coincided with a large amount of civil unrest in Northern Ireland surrounding the hunger strike in the Maze Prison.
 Northern Ireland's two home matches, against England and Wales, were not moved, so both teams refused to travel to Belfast to play.
 As not all the matches were completed, that year's competition was declared void with no winner; only Scotland completed all their matches.
 It was the only time in the Championship's history, apart from during World War I and World War II, that it was not awarded.

 1984: The final Championship

 The Home Championships came to an end, with England and Scotland announcing that the 1983–84 British Home Championship would be their last.
 They cited waning interest in the games, crowded international fixture lists and a sharp rise in hooliganism for their decision.
-The final match of the Championship was held at Hampden Park between Scotland and England in which the winners of the game would win the final Championship.
-The match ended in a 1–1 draw, allowing Northern Ireland to win the Championship on goal difference after all the teams ended on three points each; Wales came second on goals scored.
+The final match of the competition was held at Hampden Park between Scotland and England, with either able to take the title if they won the match; however, it ended in a 1–1 draw, allowing Northern Ireland to win the Championship on goal difference after all the teams ended on three points each; Wales came second on goals scored.